 2. Text Messages Have a Higher Open Rate Than Emails

 According to a study by Dynmark, 98% of text messages are opened and 90% of those text messages are read within the first 3 seconds of being sent.
 Not only are these messages being consumed quickly, but they’re being delivered and opened which is the main pitfall of email messaging.
-Emails have an average open rate of 24.79%.
-This makes it crystal clear as to which messaging channel reaches their audience.
+Emails have an average open rate of 20.81%.
+This makes it crystal clear as to which messaging channel has the most engagement in terms of client behavior.

 You may be thinking, “Oh, if emails have such a bad open rate, I should just get rid of that as a communication channel altogether.”
 While this may be a logical thought, it’s not the wisest decision.

-Since both email reminders and SMS reminders are extremely affordable in terms of cost per message, it doesn’t hurt to send more reminders in different channels.
+Since both email reminders and SMS reminders are extremely affordable in terms of cost per message, it doesn’t hurt to send MORE reminders, but in different channels.
 Which leads to the next point…

 3. Reminder Postcards are EXPENSIVE